Abu Dhabi Extradition lawyers in UAE explain the UAE law on extradition;

 The extradition of requested persons is conditional upon the following:

-1 – The Law of the requesting State penalizes the crime for which it asks for extradition by imprisonment of at least one year or any other greater penalty.
+1 – The Law of the requesting State penalizes the crime for which it asks for extradition by imprisonment of at least one year or any other more significant penalty.

-2 – The extradition request must be an act that constitutes a crime penalized by imprisonment of at least one year or any other greater penalty in the territories of the requested State.
+2 – The extradition request must be an act that constitutes a crime penalized by imprisonment of at least one year or any other more significant penalty in the territories of the requested State.

-3 – If the extradition request is related to the imprisonment judgment for any crimes, the law stipulates that the remaining time for the sentence to serve in prison must not be less than six months for extradition performance.
+3—If the extradition request concerns the imprisonment judgment for any crimes, the law stipulates that the remaining time for the sentence to serve in prison must not be less than six months for extradition performance.

 4 – If the crime has a different name or description or should their elements differ from each other, it Shall not affect the determination of whether the activities for which the extradition of a person is under request constitutes a penalized crime in the Laws of the two States,